toddpresta/picture-frame-starter/README.md

 eventually.

-The add-on is launched via the Operator Search Pop-up Menu and will create a simple and configurable 8x10 four-panel picture frame with two-inch frame bars and depth of one-inch.
-From there, edges can be beveled to gussy it up a bit as desired.
+The add-on is launched via the Operator Search Pop-up Menu and will create a simple and configurable 8-unit x 10-unit (inner dimensions) four-bar picture frame with two-unit width frame bars and one unit in depth.
+Afterward, the edges can be beveled or contours created with additional loop cuts to gussy up the frame a bit if desired.

 The add-on requires "Developer Extras" to be enabled in Blender Preferences -> Display.